Songa210/-plsql-window-functions-NIYOMWUNGERE-Elyse/README.md

-### Others Screenshot
+# Others Screenshot

 ## ER Diagram
+### Explanation:
 .
 This ER diagram is showing how the tables are related to each other.
 The TRANSACTIONS table is at the center, and it connects customers with the products they purchased.
 Each customer can appear in multiple transactions, and each product can also appear in multiple transactions.
 That’s why there are foreign key links from TRANSACTIONS back to both CUSTOMERS and PRODUCTS.
 The diagram also highlights the primary keys in each table, which uniquely identify every record.
 ![alt text](./Images/ER_Diagram.png)

 ## Query error screenshot
+### Explanation:
-## Example of query with error (wrong table name)..
+.
+Example of query with error (wrong table name)..
 Here, the query failed because the table name was written incorrectly as TRANSACTION instead of TRANSACTIONS.
 Since Oracle couldn’t find that table, it returned an error.
 After correcting the name, the query worked fine, as shown in the previous screenshot.
 ![alt text](./Images/Spelling_Error_Transaction.png)

 ## Fixed query screenshot
+### Explanation:
 .
 This part shows the queries running successfully.
 The data has been inserted into the tables, and when we select from TRANSACTIONS, we can see all the rows with customers linked to the products they purchased.
 It proves the tables are working correctly and the relationships are functioning as expected
 ![alt text](./Images/Fixed_Error_Transactions.png)

 ## JOIN query
+### Explanation:
 .
 This query retrieves detailed information about each transaction by joining the transactions table with the customers and products tables.
 It selects the transaction ID, the name and region of the customer who made the purchase, and the name and category of the product purchased.
 The joins ensure that for every transaction, the associated customer and product details are included in the result set.
 Displaying customers with purchased products and regions using JOIN.
 ![alt text](./Images/Join_Query.png)

 ## COUNT customers
+### Explanation:
 .
 This query counts the total number of records in the customers table using COUNT(*) and labels the result as total_customers.
 It gives the total number of customers stored in the database.
 ![alt text](./Images/Count_From%20Customers.png)

 ## COUNT products
+### Explanation:
 .
 This query counts the total number of rows in the products table using COUNT(*) and returns the result labeled as total_products.
 It gives the total number of products available in the database.
 ![alt text](./Images/Count_From_Products.png)

 ## COUNT transactions
+### Explanation:
 .
 This query counts the total number of rows in the transactions table using COUNT(*) and returns the result as total_transactions.
 It shows the total number of transactions recorded in the database.
 ![alt text](./Images/Count_From_Transactions.png)

 ## GROUP BY products